Coal companies of Australia: Newcastle Coal Infrastructure Group (NCIG) Terminal

 Felix Resources is one of six companies involved in the construction of the NCIG terminal which is designed with a final capacity of 66 million tonnes per annum.
 The first stage is 30 million tonnes per annum.

 Foxleigh Mining Pty Ltd

 Foxleigh Mining is the operator of a coal mine in central Queensland.
 The project is a joint venture between Brisbane company CAML Resources (63%), ICRA Foxleigh, part of the Japanese Itochu group (20.6%), and Indigenous Business Australia (IBA) (16.4%).
 The mine commenced operations in late 1999 and presently exports coal to steel mills in Korea, Japan, and elsewhere.
-In July 2004, the mine had between 20-30 Indigenous employees on site among an employee population of approximately 230.
+In July 2004, the mine had between 20 and 30 Indigenous employees on site among an employee population of approximately 230.

 Idemitsu

 One of the world's largest privately owned energy companies with major investments in oil refineries and petroleum products, primarily in Japan.
 J-Power (formerly Electric Power Development Corporation (EPDC)) is one of Japan's largest power utilities.
 LG International is one of Korea's largest diversified conglomerates with interests in a vast array of international businesses including electronics.
 Bligh Coal is a 100% subsidiary of Idemitsu.